halex5000/ld-articles/LaunchDarkly TypeScript/Using LaunchDarkly with TypeScript.md

 1. You'll need to import that `launchdarkly-node-server-sdk` of course.
 In addition, the example uses `dotenv` to import the SDK key from a `.env` file, which is added to our `.gitignore`.
 2. The `ldClient` variable holds a copy of the LaunchDarkly client that will be returned once the SDK is initialized, which will be of the type `LaunchDarkly.LDClient`.
 The `getClient()` function handles the initialization using the SDK key, which is available on the [account settings](https://app.launchdarkly.com/settings/projects) in the LaunchDarkly dashboard.
 Once the client is initialized, `getClient()` returns it.
 3. `getFlagValue()` is a generic wrapper around the client's `variation()` method to get a flag's current value.
 It handles initializing the client if it doesn't exist and populating an anonymous user key if one is not provided for user targeting.
-It passes these values to the client to get and returns the current flag value, which is of type `LaunchDarkly.LDFlagValue`.
+It passes these values to the client to return the current flag value, which is of type `LaunchDarkly.LDFlagValue`.
 4. Finally, the `getUsername()` method is just some dummy code to retrieve a the flag value for a string flag named `featured-username` and log it to the console.
 Flag values can be booleans, string or objects (for JSON flags).

 ```typescript